kubernetes/enhancements/keps/sig-apps/20190318-Graduate-CronJob-to-Stable.md

 |Hierarchical Wheel| multiple timer wheels for different resolutions (Seconds, minutes, hours, days).
 When seconds rolls over we grab the next minutes timers and recreate the seconds wheel. similarly for minutes and hours. | Sharding at different hierarchy levels improves insertion and bookkeeping performance. |

+We shall implement a Heap based timer algorithm.
 We will introduce a separate queue with the [`DelayingInterface`](https://github.com/kubernetes/client-go/blob/master/util/workqueue/delaying_queue.go#L37) that implements heap based single shot api [`AddAfter`](https://github.com/kubernetes/client-go/blob/master/util/workqueue/delaying_queue.go#L150).
 Every time we process an entry from this queue, we will add it back to the queue to simulate a periodic timer.

 For further reading: